Microphone Utility Estimation in Acoustic Sensor Networks using Single-Channel Signal Features: Experimental Validation

-As before, \Cref{fig:results-simulated} shows the median, as well as lower and upper quartile, of the \gls{pcc} $\corrUtilityCoherence[\idxFrame]$ across trials as a function of the time frame $\idxFrame$ for recorded data.
-Since the \gls{soi} is static, the usefulness of microphones is predominantly influenced by their occlusion, no clear temporal structure can be discerned.
-While the median of \methodModel is around $0.9$, its interquartile distance is quite large.
-Meanwhile, \methodMLSynth only achieves median values of around $0.5$, which is unsurprising since the model did not encounter recorded data during training.
-Even after fine-tuning on recorded data, the performance of \methodMLTuned does not match \methodModel.
-Like for simulated data, \methodMLJoint also outperforms other methods on recorded data, achieving almost ideal values extremely fast and consistently, \ie, at almost no spread.
+As for the simulated data, \cref{fig:results-recorded} shows the median and quartiles of $\corrUtilityCoherence[\idxFrame]$ across trials as a function of the time frame $\idxFrame$ for recorded data.
+Since the \gls{soi} is static, the usefulness of microphones is predominantly influenced by their occlusion and no clear temporal structure can be discerned.
+Both of the oracle baselines achieve consistent but limited performance with \glspl{pcc} between $0.6$ and $0.8$.
+The advantage of \methodModelCDR may be attributed to the diffuse noise coherence model, which enhances the contrast between microphones since residual coherence is considered as noise, particularly in low-frequency regions.
+While the median of both \methodModelProp and \methodModelSmooth reaches $0.9$ after about \SI{2}{s}, their performance degrades over the experiment duration.
+Note that convergence of these two model-based variants and the baselines is initially delayed by about \SI{1.5}{s} due to incorrect disambiguation of the utility estimates in \cref{eq:utility-resolution}, indicating opportunity for future improvements.
+This is reinforced by \methodModelEstimatornet, which simultaneously avoids this initial delay and achieves significantly better performance.
+Thus, \methodModelEstimatornet, which has access to all features, outperforming \methodModelProp suggests that the four selected features are suboptimal for the type of degradation encountered in the recorded data.
+The relatively weak performance of \methodMLSynth with median values of around $0.5$ is unsurprising since the model was not trained using recorded data.
+The performance of \methodMLTuned is only on par with \methodModelProp, indicating that adjustment of a pre-trained model is not as straightforward as anticipated, likely due to pre-training driving the \gls{ann} parameters to a local minimum that cannot be escaped easily by subsequent tuning.
+Like for simulated data, \methodMLJoint outperforms other methods on recorded data, achieving almost ideal values extremely fast and consistently, \ie, at almost no spread.
+Because they share their architecture and thus modeling capability, the advantage of \methodMLJoint over \methodMLTuned is due to the different training data, which matches the phenomenon that unrelated data improves performance, as it is also observed for simulated data (see \cref{fig:results-simulated}).